Download Printer Friendly Version

 Refunds for POS Transaction.
 Cash refunds will not be made on any POS Transaction made with your Card.
 If the merchant involved with one of your POS Transactions gives you any credit or adjustment for the goods or services you purchased, the merchant will do so by processing a credit which we will apply to your Account.
 You must directly handle with the merchant any claim or defense with respect to goods or services purchased by a POS Transaction, and any such claim or defense asserted by you will not relieve you of your obligation to pay us the total amount involved in the POS Transaction in dispute plus any other appropriate charges we may be authorized to assess except: (a) you have the right to chargeback described in the Chargebacks section above. (b) if the POS Transaction results in the extension of credit from us to you, you may have the right to assert a claim or defense against us, but only to the extent allowed by applicable law.

 Preauthorized Credits.
 If you have arranged with a third party (for example, the Social Security Administration) to make preauthorized deposits to your Account at least once every sixty (60) days, that third party making preauthorized deposits may have agreed to notify you every time the money is sent for deposit to your Account.
-You can also call us at the telephone number provided in this Agreement between 9:00 a.m. and 5:00 p.m. on any business day, or utilize the Phone Banking, Online Banking or Mobile Banking at any time to determine whether or not the preauthorized deposit has been made.
+You can also call us at the telephone number provided in this Agreement between 9:00 a.m. and 5:00 p.m. on any business day, or utilize the Phone Banking, Digital Banking or Mobile Banking at any time to determine whether or not the preauthorized deposit has been made.
 A fee may apply if this inquiry is handled by a Landmark associate.